arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ### Ethernet

-Opta™ devices feature an onboard low-power 10BASE-T/100BASE-TX Ethernet physical layer (PHY) transceiver.
+Opta™ devices (all variants) feature an onboard low-power 10BASE-T/100BASE-TX Ethernet physical layer (PHY) transceiver.
 The transceiver complies with the IEEE 802.3 and 802.3u standards and supports communication with an Ethernet MAC through a standard RMII interface.
 The Ethernet transceiver is accessible through the onboard RJ45 connector.

 ![Onboard RJ45 connector in Opta™ devices](assets/user-manual-13.png)